50 Ways to Lose Weight Without a Lick of Exercise

 Our climate-controlled homes may be one factor in the obesity epidemic, according to a study published in the journal Cell.
 The scientists found that regular exposure to mildly cold weather—as would have been normal in the days before programmable thermostats—helps the human body regulate a healthy weight.
 Chilly air may increase your metabolism by forcing your body to work harder to cope with the changing conditions.
 And you don’t have to do a polar plunge or sleep in a snow cave to see results, say the researchers.
 Just lowering your thermostat by a few degrees or turning the shower briefly to cold can help.

 Candy wrappers, fruit peels, nut shells, chicken bones: When it comes to eating messy food, it may be better to let the garbage pile up on the table rather than demurely throwing it away as you go.
 Seeing the debris left from your food is a visual reminder of exactly how much you’ve eaten and can provide a reminder to stop when you’re full, according to research done by the Cornell Food and Brand Lab.

 Swap dinner plates for salad plates

-A quick fix to the portion problem is to simply use smaller dishes in an effort to lose weight without exercise.
-Eating off of salad plates instead of dinner plates or using children’s bowls instead of large soup bowls can help you feel like you’re still getting a full plate’s worth of food but with less actual food on the plate, according to Cornell’s Food Lab.
+A quick fix to the portion problem is to simply use smaller dishes.
+Eating off of salad plates instead of dinner plates (or using children’s bowls instead of large soup bowls) can help you feel like you’re still getting a full plate’s worth of food but with less actual food on the plate, according to Cornell’s Food Lab.